SmashinFries/VroidViewer/README.md

 ➖ Android - VRM0 doesn't render properly.
 ➖ iOS - Not tested.

+## Known Issues
+- VRM0 models only render some of the head on mobile.
+- GLTF loader progress callback doesnt run on mobile.

 ## Dev Setup
 1. Clone this repo
 2. Run `bun i` in main directory